mwfj/6.5840-Distributed-Systems/README.md

     Snapshot(index int, snapshot []byte)
     ```

-- [ ] [6.5840 Lab 4: Fault-tolerant Key/Value Service](https://pdos.csail.mit.edu/6.824/labs/lab-kvraft1.html): In this lab you will build a fault-tolerant key/value storage service using your Raft library from [Lab 3](https://pdos.csail.mit.edu/6.824/labs/lab-raft1.html).
+- [x] [**Lab 4: Fault-tolerant Key/Value Service**](https://pdos.csail.mit.edu/6.824/labs/lab-kvraft1.html): In this lab you will build a fault-tolerant key/value storage service using your Raft library from [Lab 3](https://pdos.csail.mit.edu/6.824/labs/lab-raft1.html).
 To clients, the service looks similar to the server of [Lab 2](https://pdos.csail.mit.edu/6.824/labs/lab-kvsrv1.html).
 However, instead of a single server, the service consists of a set of servers that use Raft to help them maintain identical databases.
 Your key/value service should continue to process client requests as long as a majority of the servers are alive and can communicate, in spite of other failures or network partitions.
 After Lab 4, you will have implemented all parts (Clerk, Service, and Raft) shown in the [diagram of Raft interactions](https://pdos.csail.mit.edu/6.824/figs/kvraft.pdf).

   Clients will interact with your key/value service through a Clerk, as in Lab 2.
 A Clerk implements the `Put` and `Get` methods with the same semantics as Lab 2: Puts are at-most-once and the Puts/Gets must form a linearizable history.